 Chicken Marketing Summit is presented by WATT Global Media.
 WATT Global Media grows agrifood and pet food businesses with proven results for over 100 years.
 Access the market expertise, engaged audiences and targeted solutions that lead to successful connections in the poultry, feed and pet food markets.
 With WATT Global Media, gain a global advantage in implementing dynamic marketing solutions through innovative technology and delivery channels.

-2023 Chicken Marketing Summit tentative schedule of events
+2024 Chicken Marketing Summit schedule of events

-Monday, July 31
+Monday, July 29

 9-10:30 a.m.